digiaiiris/tuntilukkarihelp/README.md

 # Development Roadmap

-## v6.x
+## v7.x

-- Browsing of previous weeks in enter hours view
+- Retrieve project tasks from Workday REST API instead of RPA to get the application to work for users with hundreds of projects
 - User can undo some changes (eg. work entry deletion)
 - Compatibility improvements for different Workday language etc. settings
-- User hours module development, eg. ability to search for more than 10 weeks and bulk actions like moving entries to another project
 - Bug fix: If the user is fixed to a role on task level assignment the saving of work entries may fail
-- Rejections should be refreshed in the background and not only on data synchronization

-## v7
+## v8

 Jira integration:
 - The user can configure unlimited Jira instances to integrate with